truenas/apps/README.md

 # Apps Catalog

-## ⚠️ **Contributions**</br>
+## ⚠️ **Contributions**

 We are actively working on making the core library more user-friendly.
 This process may involve breaking changes to the API.
-To Therefore, please wait for an update on when we will start accepting pull requests.</br></br>
+Therefore, please wait for an update on when we will start accepting pull requests.

 Thank you for your understanding.

 ## Parity Status with truenas/charts